 The Interests section shows interests, TV shows and TV genres that the audience have an affinity to in the form of a bar chart.
 This percentage is derived from a Twitter algorithm based on who a user follows, the content they tweet and engage with and bio information.
 You can use the Affinity Report to understand which type of media your audience consumes, the celebrities that influence them, and the brands they follow.

-The activation view provides information about the most relevant insights that apply to offline and online communication channels.
-The Activation view includes the following channels:
+The Media Affinity section provides information about the most relevant insights that apply to offline and online communication channels.
+This view includes the following channels:

 For more information, please check here.

 This section shows the most relevant content (based on shares), the most unique and used keywords and the most relevant form of content your audience has an interest in.

 When you first get to this tab you will see a timeline of Hot content which is the most shared links.
 You will be able to see the most popular keywords, and most relevant formats (Links, Photos, Gifs, Video).
 You are then able to Hot posts – the social posts the audience has shared the most.